patrick204nqh/mindmaps/docs/english/vocabulary/a2/index.md

 ---

-## 10. Common Verbs
+## Common Verbs

-At the A2 level, you’ll encounter a wider range of verbs used in everyday situations.
+At the A2 level, you’ll encounter a wider range of verbs for everyday situations.

 - **Verbs**: buy, sell, pay, learn, travel, think, believe, talk, send, receive
 - **Common Phrases**: